PhilipZubel/IndividualProject/timelog.md

 ## 01 Jan 2023
 * *3 hours* - decided on the structure of the dissertation
 * *4 hours* - redid the transfer scripts to Google Bucket and wrote section in the dissertaion about it

+## 02 Jan 2023
+* *3 hours* - debugged issue with linking steps in the wikihow taskgraphs